ricohasgithub/ricohasgithub/README.md

 ### Hello Everybody! 👋

 Apparently you can make ReadMe bios on Github now, which is pretty wild.
-So I'm Rico Zhu, a soon-to-be highschool senior who loves to learn and program!
+So I'm Rico Zhu, a highschool senior who loves to learn and program!
 I'm currently working on a few personal projects, but definitely feel free to [ping me](mailto:ricozhuthegreat@hotmail.com "my email") if you want to collaborate!

 ###### 😎 Fun Fact: I once got my tongue stuck to a fence (fun times)
 ###### 👀 2nd Fun Fact: I also have an [instagram page](https://instagram.com/ricohacks) dedicated to my hackathon shenanigans where I occasionally post some pretty quality content